 - Novel proteins (avoiding typical chicken and beef formulations)

-- Hydrolyzed protein formulas (protein that has been broken down into small components less likely to cause an adverse food reactions in some dogs)
+- Hydrolyzed protein formulas (a protein that has been broken down into small components less likely to cause an adverse food reaction in some dogs)

 - High fiber

 B12 is an essential vitamin for dogs.
 If your pup's GI tract isn't absorbing nutrients as it should, your dog could suffer from a vitamin B12 deficiency.
 B12 injections can help to keep your canine companion feeling energetic and happy.